Understanding Inclusions in GST Valuation: A Comprehensive Guide

 When Considerations are Not Solely in Money

 There can be instances when considerations are based on more than just money.
-In those situations, the taxable value is determined as below:
+In those situations, the system determines the taxable value as follows:

 • The open market value of such supply